 Sanders hits Biden over Social Security, trade, as new US presidential contests loom

-REUTERS: Bernie Sanders launched a full-throated attack against Joe Biden on Friday (Mar 6), assailing his Democratic presidential rival over his record on trade, abortion, gay rights and Social Security, as the pair faced a slew of crucial nominating contests next week.
+Sanders, who is desperate to regain some momentum after Biden's strong Super Tuesday showing this week, launched a full-throated attack on his rival, assailing Biden over his record on trade, abortion, gay rights and Social Security.

+The pair contest six Democratic nominating contests on Tuesday, including the big prize of Michigan, with 125 of the 1,991 delegates needed to win the nomination at stake.

-Sanders, until recently the front-runner in the party's race to face Republican President Donald Trump in November, now trails in delegates and is desperate to regain momentum after Biden's strong Super Tuesday showing this week.
+Sanders, a US senator from Vermont who was until recently the front-runner in the party's race to face Republican President Donald Trump in November, now trails in delegates.
+A big win for Biden in Michigan would deliver another major blow to Sanders' hopes of becoming the nominee.

+Ahead of Michigan's primary, the state's lieutenant governor, Garlin Gilchrist II, backed Biden, as did part of the state's United Food and Commercial Workers Union, and former US Senator Carl Levin.

+Four other states will hold primary elections on Tuesday: Idaho, Mississippi, Missouri and Washington state.
+North Dakota will hold caucuses.

-At a hastily arranged news conference in Phoenix, Sanders, a US Senator from Vermont, dug deep into Biden’s 40-year record.
-He criticized Biden for having opposed the rights of gay people to serve in the US military and for voting against federal funding for abortions, stances the former vice president has since rejected.
+At a news conference in Phoenix, Arizona, on Friday, Sanders dug deep into Biden's 40-year record.
+He criticised Biden for having opposed the rights of gay people to serve in the US military and for voting against federal funding for abortions, stances the former vice president has since rejected.

 "I was there on the right side of history, and my friend Joe Biden was not," Sanders said.